wudongjie/worldcup2018/README.md

-## A Primitive Model for World Cup 2018 Goals Prediction
+## A Model for World Cup 2018 Goals Prediction

 ### Introduction